 The ideal for what January 26 represents in the minds of the majority, in honouring the nation’s birth is flawed.
 For this land’s First Australians it’s not about January 26, it’s about all that 1770 and 1788 represent; Invasion, mass murder, displacement, slavery, starvation and attempted genocide.
 Why would it be anything other than mourning, when we weren’t even acknowledged as having been around prior to 1788?
 We were an inconvenience.
 We were the problem.
 It was hoped that our “pillow would be smoothed” as the “tide of history” turned against us, with Aboriginal Australia never being heard from again.
 But we kept on fighting.
 We continue to fight.

-We fought for equality and we got the government breaking United Nations conventions against human rights with the Northern Territory intervention.
+We fought for equality, but instead we were handed a government which broke United Nations conventions against human rights in creating the Northern Territory intervention, based on a lie.
 We fought for Land Rights and we got the cruel joke that is Native Title.
-When we fought for justice for our murdered women and children, we saw lenient sentencing for non-Indigenous perpetrators or no sentencing where crimes were perpetrated against us by the police.
+When we fought for justice for our murdered women and children, we saw lenient sentencing for non-Indigenous perpetrators, and no sentencing where crimes were perpetrated against us by the police.
 Some people say that to change the date would be tokenistic, as though this would be one action in a chain of relatively recent demands by those uppity blacks.
 The reality however is that we simply haven’t been heard.
-How can we be, when it’s a non-Indigenous media who anoints our leaders?
+How can we be, when it’s a non-Indigenous media who tell us who our leaders are?

 The fight isn’t over.
-We need the date changed.
-We need a Treaty.
-We need representation.
-We don’t need “recognition” or community closures, we don’t need interventions.
+We need the date changed and a Treaty.
+We need representation and we don’t need “recognition”, community closures or interventions.
 We aren’t done, so stop expecting us to be.
 Work with us, hear us, understand and learn.